SDWebImage/SDWebImage/README.md

 It provides:

-- Drop-in replacement to UIImageView
+- An UIImageView category adding web image and cache management to the Cocoa Touch framework
-- Asynchronous image downloader
+- An asynchronous image downloader using threads (NSOperation)
-- Asynchronous memory + disk image caching with automatic cache expiration handling
+- An asynchronous memory + disk image caching with automatic cache expiration handling
+- A garantie that the same URL won't be downloaded several times
+- A garantie that bogus URLs won't be retried again and again
+- Performances!

 Motivation
 ----------